-The second type of coscheduling is called explicit coscheduling [10] or gang scheduling [7].
-With gang scheduling time is divided into time slots of equal length, the number of time slots introduced in the system forms a scheduling round, and each new job is first allocated to a particular time slot and then starts to run at the following scheduling round.
+The second type of coscheduling is called explicit coscheduling [10], or gang scheduling [7].
+With gang scheduling using the simple round robin strategy, time is divided into time slots of equal length.
+Each new job is first allocated to a particular time slot and then starts to run at the following scheduling round.
 Controlled by a global scheduler, all parallel jobs in the system take turns to receive the service in a coordinated manner.
 It gives the user an impression that the job is not blocked, but executed on a dedicated slower machine when the system workload is heavy.

-Although many new strategies have been introduced to enhance the performance of gang scheduling, one important problem has not been so far seriously addressed, that is, how to set the length of time slot to obtain a good system utilisation and job performance.
-Ideally, the length of time slot should be set long to avoid frequent context switches and rpb209 so to reduce the scheduling overhead.
+Although many new strategies have been introduced to enhance the performance of gang scheduling, one important problem has not been so far seriously addressed, that is, how to set the length of time slots to obtain a good system utilization and job performance.
+Ideally, the length of time slots should be set long to avoid frequent context switches so that the scheduling overhead can be kept low.
 The number of time slots in a scheduling round should also be limited to avoid a large number of jobs competing for limited resources (CPU time and memory).
 Long time slots and the limited number of time slots in each scheduling round may cause jobs to wait for a long time before they can be executed after arrival, which can significantly affect the performance of jobs, especially short jobs which are normally expected to finish quickly.
-However, the performance of a short job can also suffer if the length of time slot is not long enough to let the short job complete in a single time slot.
+However, the performance of a short job can also suffer if the length of time slots is not long enough to let the short job complete in a single time slot.
 In this paper we present a strategy to deal with this important issue for efficient gang scheduling.